-- The bulk of the work is occurring inside the Power Station building itself. - All vehicles will enter and exit the site via the existing Power Station main entrance off Summers Street.
+- The bulk of the work is occurring inside the Power Station building itself. - All vehicles are entering and exiting the site via the existing Power Station main entrance off Summers Street.
 There will be an increase in local traffic during the works, and there will be temporary disruptions to car parking off Summers Street.
 Traffic management will be in place.